 There are countless obstacles to overcome after this type of injury, in a physical sense, a mental sense, and a financial sense.
 An amputee does not deserve to face the hardships that they are about to endure when the injury was caused by another person’s negligence and mistake.
 However, we are here to help ease these hardships for you and make sure that you keep your rights and get justice.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
-If you or a loved one has experienced an amputation injury, contact our office today for a free consultation with an experienced personal injury attorney.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+If you or a loved one has experienced an amputation injury, contact our office today for a free consultation with an experienced personal injury attorney in Chicago.